zachgordon25/gitmd/README.md

 1. Confirm that you have the remote created by running the command `git remote -v`, you should see the URL you added.
 If you see nothing, then something went wrong.

-1. Grab the second bash command from github, it should be something like `git push -u origin master`
+1. Grab the second bash command from github, it should be something like `git push -u origin main`

 1. Go back to Github and refresh your page.
 Your README file should now be pushed up from your local repo to your Github repo.